Infrared Thermometers, Reviews

 Equipped with a C/F conversion switch, this device is battery operated and comes with a backlit LCD screen that helps when in dark areas or in areas with poor visibility.

-Delivering extended temperature readings that range between -58 to 932˚F, the MASTERCOOL 52224-A Gray Infrared Thermometer offers accurate information without any physical contact.
-Featuring a 12:1 visibility, it accurately produces temperatures measurements from a distance.
+elivering extended temperature readings that range between -58 to 932˚F, the MASTERCOOL 52224-A Gray Infrared Thermometer offers accurate information without any physical contact.
+Featuring a 12:1 visibility, it accurately produces temperature measurements from a distance.

 Crafted to read temperatures that go up to 716˚F, this device comes with a laser target that helps with accurate aiming and precise readings.